Allen Robinson and Darnell Mooney have been named the 2020 Brian Piccolo Award winners

 LAKE FOREST – While there are many honors given from outside the organization that certainly carry weight, there is one award given by the Bears that has special meaning to the organization.

-The Brian Piccolo Award, named in honor of the running back who died of embryonal cell carcinoma in 1970, is one which the organization has taken great pride in awarding since then.
+The Brian Piccolo Award, named in honor of the running back who died of embryonal cell carcinoma in 1970, is one which the organization has taken great pride in awarding since his passing.

 On Tuesday, two more players got the chance to receive the honor, which salutes the courage, loyalty, teamwork, dedication, and sense of humor which were characteristics of Piccolo during his time in Chicago.